odinuv/web/en/apv/course/technical-support.md

 - [Laravel Lumen](https://github.com/laravel/lumen) -- [website](https://lumen.laravel.com/)
 - [Slim](https://github.com/slimphp/Slim) -- [website](https://www.slimframework.com/)

+To become a really experienced PHP developer, try to develop at least one non trivial application without a framework to gain insight -- such step can also help you to understand benefit of a framework.

 ## Apache web server
 This software is a complicated beast.
 It powers most web servers in the world and you will definitely have to configure it at some point of your life.
 It is very versatile and therefore the configuration is quiet detailed.